12 Delicious Ways to Eat More Beans + 25 Super Recipes

-So why love them?
-Yeah, I know they have that gas thing going on.
+I know they have that gas thing going on.
 But don’t let that keep you from the glory of beans.
 See below for how to fight the gas crisis and why beans (and other legumes) are so good for you.

 Here are a dozen ways to eat beans and lentils that don’t require a new recipe or too much effort.
 Start by draining and rinsing canned beans to wash away about 40% of the sodium.

-- Toss any rinsed, canned beans into a mixed green salad.
-Try a different type of bean each week.
+- Toss any canned beans or prepared lentils into a mixed green salad.
+Try a different type of legume each week.
 This week toss chickpeas into your salad.
 Next week, open a can of kidney beans.
 After that, try black beans.
 Store the leftovers in a sealed container in the refrigerator, so you can enjoy beans from the same can a few times.
 And check out frozen options too.

 - Liven up any sandwich with a smear of hummus.
 Use that same hummus as a veggie dip.
 Or try bean dip.